Radulepy/CityAddressLookup/README.md

 # CityAddressLookup
-Simple City and Country address lookup for checkout address form.
+Simple JavScript City and Country address lookup for checkout address form.
 Plain JavaScript and Bootstrap5.

 ## This is a starting point for address lookup or city/country address form.